ajonno/TenPinBowling/README.md

 I also love the TDD approach and all I'll say, is "what's not to love!".
 Aside from the obvious best practices re the dev workflow/lifecycle, for me it's just quite addictive and I reckon it almost "gamifies" app development :-)  You can see my Git commit flow, where I checked in after each successful test.
 I do know, that I can improve in this area.
 It's something I very much hope DiUS can help me with via ongoing coaching & advice.

+Lastly, I did deliberately leave out code comments in this instance so you could simply focus on the code for review.
+I know that VS has comment folding etc. but nonetheless I still went ahead in this manner, for this particular test.
+Hope that is ok.

 The app was written in C#, using Visual Studio 2015 (Update 1).
 Note that there's some placeholder code in Program.cs for testing to the console if needed.

 Thanks again and I do hope I'll have the opportunity to work with DiUS in the near future.